 This year, I was excited to bring both Monster Kart Mayhem and Psi-punk to the convention, but I was equally excited to get to try out some new games that I hadn’t played before.
 The convention didn’t go quite as planned, but I had a blast anyway.

 Gamestorm had some serious issues with registration this year.
 They launched a new website and pre-reg system, and with it came a great deal of bugs and glitches.
-Because of this, pre-registration for games … Continue reading
+Because of this, pre-registration for games was all but non-existent; there were literally no pre-con sign-ups for board game events, and RPG events were a …

 Publisher: Days of Wonder